cnbrown2021/ZlorpShack/README.md

 **Version 1.0**

 This app is for teachers tracking their students' reading progress and it serves as an award system for the students.
-Teachers will log their student's book into the app and the system will keep track of the number of books and awards that the student will qualify for.
+Teachers will log their student's book into the app and the system will keep track of the number of books and awards that the student can qualify for.

 ---